VirtoCommerce/vc-build/README.md

 - merges release/*version* into master and pushes
 - merges into dev branch, increments version's minor and pushes
 #### QuickRelease:
-- Triggers StartRelease and then CompleteRelease
+- triggers StartRelease and then CompleteRelease
 #### StartHotfix:
-- Increments version's patch in master
+- increments version's patch in master
-- Creates and pushes the new branch hotfix/*version*
+- creates and pushes the new branch hotfix/*version*
 #### CompleteHotfix:
-- Merges hotfix branch into master
+- merges hotfix branch into master
-- Adds tag and pushes
+- adds tag and pushes

-## Packages management
+### Packages management
 The `vc-build` provides the set of targets that allow you to easily install, uninstall, and update platform dependencies by simple CLI commands execution.

 #### Install